adstuart/azure-expressroute-direct-local/README.md

 ## Traditional Bowtie topology

-The following diagram shows how the typical Enterprise bowtie design would be deployed to mesh two regions with two resilient ExpressRoute peering locations.
+The following diagram shows how the typical enterprise bowtie design would be deployed to mesh two regions with two resilient ExpressRoute peering locations.
 This is the model used by most Enterprise customers using the partner connectivity models, and can be equally implemented within the framework of ExpressRoute Direct.
 This is a valid connectivity pattern, and is the right choice for some scenarios, see technical considerations section.

-The commercial impact of course is that these are standard ExpressRoute circuits, and therefore any data leaving Azure towards On-Premises incurs costs as per _Outbound Data Transfer pricing_ [here](https://azure.microsoft.com/en-gb/pricing/details/expressroute/).
+The commercial impact is that these are standard ExpressRoute circuits, and therefore any data leaving Azure towards On-Premises incurs costs as per _Outbound Data Transfer pricing_ [here](https://azure.microsoft.com/en-gb/pricing/details/expressroute/).

 ![](images/2021-09-02-15-08-02.png)

 ## Modified Direct/Local Bowtie topology

-Leveraging the logical, circuit, to physical, port, framework of ExpressRoute Direct we are able to deploy additional circuits both quickly and without commercial impact to achieve the design below.
+Leveraging the logical, circuit, to physical, port, framework of ExpressRoute Direct we are able to deploy additional circuits both quickly and without additional cost to achieve the design below.

 ![](images/2021-09-02-15-17-44.png)